-For example, as regards the ozone concentration in Milan, the threshold has been passed 60 times in 2010 against The great increase in the demand for private mobility with the consequent macroscopic growth of channels to meet it, together with short-sighted policies of transport and urban development spread above all in Italy, has produced pollution, congestion and unlivability in the last fifty years.
+The need for working to improve the levels of sustainability in the urban systems of developed and less developed countries has stressed as main factor of urban entropy the use of private car and the resulting traffic congestion.
+The great increase in the demand for private mobility with the consequent macroscopic growth of channels to meet it, together with short-sighted policies of transport and urban development spread above all in Italy, has produced pollution, congestion and unlivability in the last fifty years.

 The hope of assuring the maximum individual freedom of travel to people living in consolidated urban centres, in addition to those living in the outskirts arisen and developed without any reasonable urban logic, still goes on producing congestion of vehicular traffic, considered, by the majority of citizens, the main cause of the deterioration of the quality of life in our cities.
+Indeed, it produces occupancy of urban and road space worsening the city usability, waste of time because of long and stressing permanence into car, air pollution despite the technological progress of fuel and vehicles, high noisiness and many road accidents (ISSI, 2010).

-Indeed, also the most recent reports on environment in Italian cities show that the pollution levels are increasing in the big cities, although the news are full of very expensive projects, innovative solutions and unexpected goals continuously shown by public administrations.
-One of the main environmental detractors is car traffic, which has recently gained on public transport. unlike the previous period.
+The reports of Legambiente on pollution in the Italian cities show, in fact, that in the big cities year by year the pollution levels are increasing, although the news are full of very expensive and ambitious projects, innovative solutions and unexpected goals continuously shown by public administrations.